isml26/netflix-clone/README.md

 * Admin Panel
 * Authentication Processes for using JWT
 * Storing NoSQL data in mongoDB
+* Automated testing for executing tests with jest and making requests with supertest

 In the project directory, you can run: